Bare-metal serveriai su AMD EPYC™ 9355 procesoriumi jau pasiekiami mūsų UK lokacijoje. Norėdami užsisakyti, spauskite čia.

 As we’ve already mentioned, KVM (Kernel-based Virtual Machine) is a true hardware virtualization solution that allows the Linux kernel to function as a hypervisor and simulate hardware for another OS to run on top of it, including Linux, Windows, BSD, Solaris, Plan 9, ReactOS, AROS Research Operating System, Haiku, and OS X.

 Because KVM doesn’t make the distinction between dedicated and burst resources, it’s not possible for VPS providers to readily overcommit, provide more memory space than the physical server has available.
 End users benefit the most because they always get what they pay for.
-The only downside is that a major performance penalty takes place every time limits are hit.
+The only downside is that a significant performance penalty occurs whenever limits are reached.

-Because each KVM guest has its own kernel, SELinux settings in the host have no effect on the SELinux settings in the guest, and the other way around.
-The possibility to completely customize SELinux settings makes KVM a very attractive choice for businesses that must comply with various strict security standards and regulations.
+Because each KVM guest has its own kernel, SELinux settings on the host have no effect on the guest's SELinux settings, and vice versa.
+The ability to fully customize SELinux settings makes KVM a very attractive choice for businesses that must comply with stringent security standards and regulations.

-Perhaps the biggest disadvantage of KVM is the fact that its performance doesn’t quite match the performance of OpenVZ because KVM requires a running kernel inside the VPS, while OpenVZ runs a shared kernel, making it very lightweight.
+Perhaps the biggest disadvantage of KVM is that its performance doesn’t quite match that of OpenVZ, because KVM requires a running kernel inside the VPS, while OpenVZ runs a shared kernel, making it very lightweight.

 Which Virtualization Should I Choose?

 The differences between OpenVZ and KVM boil down to individual needs and preferences.
 Only KVM allows you to simulate hardware for another OS to run on top of it.
-OpenVZ is compatible only with Linux, making it unsuitable for those who are looking for Windows VPS.
-Because OpenVZ has much less overhead compared with KVM, it can offer unmatched performance at a very affordable price, making it perfect for demanding workloads.
+OpenVZ is compatible only with Linux, making it unsuitable for those who are looking for a Windows VPS.
+Because OpenVZ has much lower overhead than KVM, it can deliver unmatched performance at a very affordable price, making it ideal for demanding workloads.